geeksblabla/geeksblabla.com/blablas/ep60/index.md

 ## Notes

-0:00 - Introduction and welcome=ing
+0:00 - Introduction and welcoming

 0:04 - Who is Mohamed Youssfi ?